E-learning App Development: Driving Education Opportunities

-Covid-19 makes things upside down and pushes education to the digital route.
+Covid-19 turned things upside down and pushed education to the digital route.
 And now e-learning app development and online course platforms are seen in a new light.

 The fact: the e-learning industry has passed the infant stage before this unprecedented situation.
 Many companies and startups have been already developing and improving staff skills with such apps.
 Besides, the investments hit US $18.66 billion in 2019 and were expected to reach $350 billion by 2025.
 And now, e-learning mobile apps for extra-curriculum and secondary education sprang like mushrooms after rain.

 The switch to online education makes the e-learning market place an attractive business opportunity.
 Wonder how to make an educational app?
 We'll cover this topic via these points:

 - Education in Covid-19 World: Challenges and Solutions

 - What Are the Latest E-Learning App Development Trends?

 - Diving into Immersive Learning Experience: VR and AR